aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pdfsaveoptions/_index.md

 ```

-Gets and sets the time of generating the pdf document. if it is not be set, it will be the time of generating the pdf.
+the time of generating the pdf document. if it is not be set, it will be the time of generating the pdf.

 **Returns:**
 [DateTime](../../com.aspose.cells/datetime)